The Last Kingdom of Al Andalus (The Play)

 ALFONSO DE VALDIVIESO.

-Thou art, never an interruption, my queen.
-Thou hast come in the most opportune occasion.
+Thou art never an interruption, my queen.
+Thou hast come at the most opportune moment.

 FERDINAND.